Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

 key can match the short or long option name (

-exclude), separate them by line breaks.
+exclude) are separated by line breaks.

 For example, to have an option applied to all locations, include it in a section